My Life as a Video Game: Season 1 (2013)

 The first season revolves around Don being pulled into the alternate reality where video games are real life.
 The first world is pulled into is called "The Warzone" and is based on the first-person shooter genre of video games.
 The second arc takes place in a world based on the beat 'em up genre of video games that were popular in the 1980s.
 The third arc was revealed to be based on the space combat/shooter genre in a YouTube preview.

 Characters and cast

 Main cast

 Don DeWitt is a child of the Nintendo Generation.
 He was raised on a diet of video games from Mario to Call of Duty, Final Fantasy to Double Dragon and everything in between.
-His father got him his first ever gaming console, an original NES, when he was just a kid and after his father, died Don's prevalent memory of his departed father was playing video games with him as a kid.
+His father got him his first ever gaming console, an original NES, when he was just a kid.
+After his father died, Don's prevalent memory of his departed father was playing video games with him as a kid.

 Since then he's grown up with his left thumb on a directional pad and his right thumb on the A button.
 Always so involved in gaming that he neglected the outside world, never realized the potential he had to be somebody and slowly started to feel like an outcast.
 Even his favorite social spot is a Gamer Bar in his home city of London.